The MSc in Applied Accounting is a one year online master’s degree specifically developed for professional accountants.

 Advanced Accounting and Finance Project: 50 credits

 This module provides you with the opportunity to undertake a self-managed process of systematic enquiry.
 This enquiry may focus on academic research within the domain of accountancy or finance forming a traditional dissertation or it may equally focus on a particular organisational challenge or opportunity and take the form of an accounting or finance project.
 In all cases it will include and report on the outcomes of a significant research activity.
 You have the opportunity to explore an area of interest in greater depth, whether it is theoretical or operational accountancy and finance.
-The module will enable you to practice many of the concepts studied in the ACCA P Papers and in the Research Methods module.
+The module will enable you to practice many of the concepts studied in the ACCA Proffessional Level your professional papers and in the Research Methods module.
 Learning will largely be self-directed, but you will receive guidance in the form of a series of structured one-to-one interventions from your nominated supervisor.
-Your final Advanced Accounting and Finance Project Report will apply one or several specific financial or management accounting topics to a particular organisational context or activity.

 Teaching and learning

-The teaching and learning for this master’s degree is delivered online using Adobe Connect and other technologies.
+The teaching and learning for this master’s degree is delivered online using Adobe Connect or other technologies.

 Students studying the Research Methods can:

 - participate in online workshops focused on research methods and methodology, drawing on examples of research projects